Stellar initial mass function in the 100-pc solar neighbourhood: Abstract

 \section{Abstract}

-The stellar initial mass function (IMF) is one of the most important astrophysical distribution function, and is defined as the mass distribution for stars formed in a single star-formation event and when they just enter the main-sequence stage.
-The measurement of IMF is challenging even in the solar neighbourhood where IMF can be extracted by star-counting.
-This is because the definition of the IMF should be handled cautiously, and there are multiple corrections should be made from observation to a well-founded measurement.
-We present a new parametrisation of the stellar IMF in the 100-pc solar neighbourhood, leveraging the astrometric and photometric data from \textsl{Gaia} DR3: we model the colour-magnitude diagram of the field star population while accounting for observational uncertainties, Malmquist bias, Lutz-Kelker bias, the effect of varying mass-luminosity relation caused by mixture of different metallicity, and the effect of unresolved binaries.
-In particular, we synthesise the binaries with a process imitating the dynamical evolution observed in star clusters to model their present-day mass-ratio distribution.
-We derive a stellar IMF consistent with canonical IMFs but with significantly reduced uncertainties: $\alpha_1=0.81^{+0.06}_{-0.05}$, $\alpha_2=2.12^{+0.04}_{-0.04}$, and a break point at $m_{\mathrm{break}}=0.41^{+0.01}_{-0.01}$ $\mathrm{M_{\odot}}$.
-Our model also constrains the binary fraction to $\sim$25\% and the \textsl{Gaia} DR3 angular resolution to $1.31^{+0.24}_{-0.29}$ arcsec.
-We also provide the $\xi$-parameter for our IMF to be $0.5075_{-0.0051}^{+0.0112}$ for the users to compare our result with other work.
+The stellar initial mass function (IMF) is among the most fundamental distributions in astrophysics, defined as the mass spectrum of stars produced in a single star-formation event.
+Even in the solar neighbourhood, where measurements can be conducted via star counting, disentangling the IMF from observational effects remains challenging.
+In this work we introduce a new parametrisation of the stellar IMF in the 100-pc solar neighbourhood, leveraging the high-precision astrometric and photometric data from \textsl{Gaia} DR3: we model the colour-magnitude diagram of the field star population while accounting for observational uncertainties, Malmquist bias, Lutz-Kelker bias, variations in the mass-luminosity relation arising from metallicity differences, and the effects of unresolved binaries.
+In particular, we synthesise the binary population with a process imitating the dynamical evolution observed in star clusters to enforce that all components are drawn from the same IMF, while simultaneously recovering the observed present-day mass-ratio distribution.
+We determine an averaged stellar IMF over $0.25<m<1.0~M_{\odot}$ that aligns with canonical IMFs but achieves significantly tighter constraints: $\alpha_1=0.75^{+0.06}_{-0.04}$, $\alpha_2=2.07^{+0.04}_{-0.03}$, and a break point at $m_{\mathrm{break}}=0.40^{+0.01}_{-0.01}$ $\mathrm{M_{\odot}}$.
+Our inference also yields an averaged binary fraction over $0.25<m<1.0~M_{\odot}$ of approximately 26\%, and constrains the \textsl{Gaia} DR3 angular resolution to $1.11^{+0.11}_{-0.08}$ arcsec.
+We also provide the $\xi$-parameter for our IMF, which is $0.5070_{-0.0096}^{+0.0068}$, to facilitate direct comparison with other IMF determinations.